 A few months ago, we went to a Candy Land themed Christmas party.
 There was a giant (cardboard) gingerbread house with candy for the kids to decorate with, large, colorful squares that made a path from one room to another, and oversized treats around every corner.
 Needless to say, this began Miss H’s obsession with the board game, Candy Land.
+It’s great to see her love board games rather than the video games most kids play these days.
+I hope she enjoys the Cubox board games and more when I get her a few new ones to try.
 She’s getting old enough now that the game’s objective is easier to get, and she can play on her own without teaming up with an adult.
 I love this stage!
 Today, the final day of my learning through play series, I’ve rounded up some games that we love and some that we would love to own.

 I realize that my first post in this series described learning through play as child-led and not organized by adults, and games might not fit into the category.
 Nevertheless, they’re an important part of childhood.
 Charlotte Mason mentioned that games are a break from the a child’s hard work of physical play and observation.
+Some physical play could teach children problem-solving, and teamwork if you are interested in something like a giant obstacle course for hire.
 Even though these games have skills that they teach, I really wanted to include games that are packed with fun!

 (This post contains affiliate links.
 Read more about them in my policies.)